 - Red Pepper Fruit of Capsicum

-Some Common Spice Blends
+Common Problematic Spice Blends

 In general, I recommend against using any spice blends because often the ingredients list doesn’t actually tell you everything that’s in it (why is it okay to label “spices” or “natural flavors” on the labels of these?!).
 But, here are some common spice blends you might have in your kitchen with components to worry about: